-ULRICH MÜLLER is a professor in the Department of Economics.
+ULRICH MULLER is a professor in the Department of Economics.
 He received his Ph.D. in economics from the University of St. Gallen, Switzerland.
-His research interest is in econometrics.
-His recent work focuses on Bayesian inference, low frequency variability, and the development of econometric tools that are robust to correlations of largely unknown form.
-He is the Associate Chair of the Department of Economics and a member of the Association of Econometrics.
+His research interest is in econometrics, and he is currently co-editor of Econometrica.
+His recent work is on low-frequency variability, heavy tails and Bayesian inference.

 JOHN MULVEY is a professor of operations research and financial engineering.
-His research interests center on designing financial planning systems, primarily for pension plans, hedge funds, and family offices; developing optimal hedge fund strategies; combining financial optimization and stochastic models; stochastic optimization algorithms; and decentralized risk management.
-He was a finalist for the Edelman Prize for the Towers Perrin-Tillinghast investment system in 1999.
+His research interests center on designing financial planning systems, primarily for pension plans, hedge funds, and individual investors; developing optimal ALM strategies; combining financial optimization and stochastic models; stochastic optimization algorithms; and decentralized risk management.
+He is a fellow of the Institute for Operations Research and Management Science.

 He received his Ph.D. in management from the University of California-Los Angeles.